Digraph Coloring and Distance to Acyclicity: Introduction

 In this paper we are interested in the computational complexity of \textsc{Digraph Coloring} from the point of view of structural parameterized complexity\footnote{In the remainder, we assume the reader is familiar with the basics of parameterized complexity theory, such as the class FPT, as given in standard textbooks \cite{CyganFKLMPPS15}.}.
 Our main motivation for studying this is that (undirected) \textsc{Coloring} is a problem of central importance in this area whose complexity is well-understood, and it is natural to hope that some of the known tractability results may carry over to digraphs -- especially because, as we mentioned, \textsc{Digraph Coloring} seems to behave as a very close counterpart to \textsc{Coloring} in many respects.
 In particular, for undirected graphs, the complexity of \textsc{Coloring} for ``almost-acyclic'' graphs is very precisely known: for all $k\ge 3$ there is a $O^*(k^{\tw})$ algorithm, where $\tw$ is the input graph's treewidth, and this is optimal (under the SETH) even if we replace treewidth by much more restrictive parameters \cite{JaffkeJ17,LokshtanovMS18}.
 Can we achieve the same amount of precision for \textsc{Digraph Coloring}?

-\subparagraph{Our results} The main question motivating this paper is therefore the following: Does \textsc{Digraph Coloring} also become tractable for ``almost-acyclic'' inputs?
+\paragraph{Our results:} The main question motivating this paper is therefore the following: Does \textsc{Digraph Coloring} also become tractable for ``almost-acyclic'' inputs?
 We attack this question from two directions.

-First, we consider the notion of acyclicity in the digraph sense and study cases where the input digraph is close to being a DAG.
+First, in Section~\ref{sec:bounded:fvs}, we consider the notion of acyclicity in the digraph sense and study cases where the input digraph is close to being a DAG.
 Possibly the most natural such measure is directed feedback vertex set (DFVS), which is the minimum number of vertices whose removal destroys all directed cycles.
 The problem is paraNP-hard for this parameter, as for all fixed $k\ge 2$, $k$-\textsc{Digraph Coloring} is already known to be NP-hard, for inputs of DFVS at most $k+4$ \cite{MillaniSW19}.
 Our first contribution is to tighten this result by showing that actually $k$-\textsc{Digraph Coloring} is already NP-hard for DFVS of size \emph{exactly} $k$.
 This closes the gap left by the reduction of \cite{MillaniSW19} and provides a complete dichotomy, as the problem is trivially FPT by $k$ when the DFVS has size strictly smaller than $k$ (the only non-trivial part of the problem in this case is to find the DFVS \cite{ChenLLOR08}).
+In the end of this section we consider $2$-\textsc{Digraph Coloring} on oriented graphs.
+We prove that it is NP-hard to decide if an oriented graph is $2$-colorable even in cases where the size of DFVS is $3$.
+This is tight as there exists an easy argument showing that all oriented graphs with DFVS $k$ are $k$-colorable.